keboola/developers-docs/extend/component/processors.md

 ### Configuring parameters
 A processor may allow (or require) parameters.
 These are entered in the `parameters` section.
-The below configuration sets the value for two parameters --- `delimiter` and `enclosure`:
+The below configuration sets the value for two parameters --- `lines` and `direction_from`:

 {% highlight json %}
 {